daniela-pop/GSRadioButtonSetController/README.md

 (If you're familiar with `<input type='radio'>` in HTML, it's like that but for Cocoa.)

+# Usage

+First, copy GSRadioButtonSetController.h and GSRadioButtonSetController.m
+into your project, then follow the instructions below.

 ## Usage: in a Xib

 Let's assume you've got a Xib called `MyView.xib` and a corresponding view